splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sensu-integration.rst

 **In VictorOps**
 ================

-Navigate to your VO instance’s Integrations page by clicking *Integrations*.
+Navigate to your VO instance's Integrations page by clicking *Integrations*.
 From the resulting list of integrations, select the Sensu integration.

-From here, click the ‘Enable Integration’ button to have a Sensu API Endpoint generated for you.
-Copy this Service API Endpoint to your clipboard, ensuring that your replace the ‘$routing_key’ piece at the end of the API Endpoint to a valid routing_key.
+From here, click the ‘Enable Integration' button to have a Sensu API Endpoint generated for you.
+Copy this Service API Endpoint to your clipboard, ensuring that your replace the ‘$routing_key' piece at the end of the API Endpoint to a valid routing_key.
 Alerts from this configuration will route through this key.
 For more information on routing_keys, please see `this Knowledge Base